-Peggy’s internet marketing efforts snowballed from there – today, she has over 750 contacts in her email list and just under 400 Facebook fans.
+Peggy’s online marketing efforts snowballed from there – today, she has over 750 contacts on her email list and just under 400 Facebook fans.

 I recently talked with her to learn about her experience getting started with email marketing and social media:

 Tell us a little bit about your newsletters.

 I have a background as a bereavement educator.
 I wanted to get information out to the public in general, so I started a newsletter about a year ago.
 I found Constant Contact, because the man who was hosting my website at the time recommended you guys.

 I thought, well, okay, I’ll give it a shot.
 I’m a nonprofit and all of that, so I got a really good deal.